Javascript Tutorials

 July 21st, 2016 | By João Carvalho | 4 min read

-SPAs put emphasis on a thick JavaScript client with a thin back end.
-Node.js takes this further with JavaScript on the client and on the server.
+SPAs emphasize a thick JavaScript client with a thin back end.
+Node.js takes this further with JavaScript on the client and the server.

-In this take, Iʼll introduce a bar tab app using isomorphic principles.
+In this take, I will introduce a bar tab app using isomorphic principles.
 This idea takes “code reuse” to new heights.
-For the demo Iʼll leverage React and GraphQL to illustrate this idea.
-A nice screenshot of the demo is below.
+For the demo, we'll leverage React and GraphQL to illustrate this idea.

 What Is Isomorphic?